 The BEHRINGER XENYX 302USB is universal mixer that you can use for your other audio needs.
 It produces a clean sound but does not have any sound effects feature.
 It is very compact and uses a USB connection.
 You can use it for recording with your computer.

 To get the reverb/echo effect that you typically have on karaoke bars, you would need a mixer with an echo effect.
-I highly recommend the Karaoke Mixer Fifine Digital Audio Sound Echo Mixer.
+I recommend the ammoon Karaoke Sound Mixer.
 This is an affordable compact size karaoke specific mixer.
 It is small, you will easily be able to integrate and hide it within your existing TV/multimedia shelf.
 Other mixers are too big and expensive for this use.

 Using the Karaoke Echo Sound Mixer